keesiemeijer/php-basics-tutorial/README.md

 ## First things first

 A PHP file contains PHP tags and has the file extension `.php`.
 When PHP reads a PHP file, it searches for opening and closing PHP tags `<?php` and `?>`.
-This tells PHP the text inside the tags is the actual PHP code.
+This tells PHP the text inside the tags is actual PHP code.
 The great thing about PHP files is that they can contain HTML (or other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.